Why Plants Make Great Gifts (and the 5 Best Plants to Gift!)

 Houseplants help transform a new house into a home.
 Here are five reasons to give them to new homeowners especially, along with some top choices.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Millennials have helped drive a boom in the houseplant industry, according to the National Gardening Association.
-Giving them a houseplant can boost their confidence in greenery, which can extend to outdoor landscaping or vegetable gardening with their first home.
+Giving them a houseplant can boost their confidence in greenery, which can extend to outdoor landscaping or vegetable gardening with their first home (find more gifts for new homeowners).
 Plants also offer a dip-your-toes-in taste of care-taking and nurturing that can expand to pets — and beyond.

-Inspire a green thumb and a love of family traditions by pairing a few favorite recipes with a gift of herbs plants, such as chives, basil and oregano.
+Inspire a green thumb and a love of family traditions by pairing a few favorite recipes with a plant gift of herbs, such as chives, basil and oregano.
 You can also find a starter kit with seeds.
-Ensure any included pots can fit in a sunny-but-handy location, such as a kitchen window, for fresh-snipped flavors when cooking and carrying family traditions forward.
+Ensure any included herb planters can fit in a sunny-but-handy location, such as a kitchen window, for fresh-snipped flavors when cooking and carrying family traditions forward.